niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 Finally we can add the two approaches discussed above into a single Venn diagram.
 There are words that appear as modifiers in lexical *entries* but never appear on their own in a lexical composition.
 Similarly, there are words in the literary corpus that occur in phrases known from the lexical corpus, but never outside of such phrases (we will see examples below).
 Such words, one may argue, potentially add to the intersection between the lexical and literary corpus, but are not represented in the second Venn diagram.

-In order to so we create the *union* of the first lexical set (individual words) and the second one (lexical expressions), and the same for the literary corpus and then draw a new Venn diagram.
+In order to do so we create the *union* of the first lexical set (individual words) and the second one (lexical expressions), and the same for the literary corpus and then draw a new Venn diagram.
 The union of two sets is a new set, with all the unique elements from the two original sets.
-The union sets are called `etcsl_s3`and `lexical_s3`.
+The union sets are called `etcsl_s3` and `lexical_s3`.

 ![venn diagram 3](viz/venn_3.png)

-The new diagram shows some increase on both sides, and little increase in overlap as well - but the change is not very dramatic.
+The new diagram shows some increase on both sides, and a little increase in overlap as well - but the change is not very dramatic.

-So which words are found on the literary side that only appear in in expressions known from lexical sources?
+So which words are found on the literary side that only appear in MWEs known from lexical sources?
 We can easily find those by subtracting `etcsl_s2` from `etcsl_s3`.
 It turns out there are about thirty such words, most of them appearing just once

 ```
 'ašgar[kid]n',